Need help? We are available to speak to you 7 days a weekRead More

 What if I cannot provide all requested documents?

 The Department understands your difficulties in gathering evidence, so they may give more time for you to submit those documents.
 However, submitting requested documents is still mandatory.
+This speeds up the family violence provisions process.

 How does the Department assess family violence claims?